csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 From (a), we can derive h2 (Manhattan distance).
 The reasoning is that h2 would be the proper score if we moved each tile in turn to its destination.
 The heuristic derived from (b) is discussed in Exercise 3.31.
 From (c), we can derive h1 (misplaced tiles) because it would be the proper score if tiles could move to their intended destination in one step.
 Notice that it is crucial that the relaxed problems generated by this technique can be solved essentially _without search_, because the relaxed rules allow the problem to be decomposed into eight independent subproblems.
 If the relaxed problem is hard to solve, then the values of the corresponding heuristic will be expensive to obtain.12

-A program called ABSOLVER can generate heuristics automatically from problem def- initions, using the “relaxed problem” method and various other techniques (Prieditis, 1993).
+A program called ABSOLVER can generate heuristics automatically from problem definitions, using the “relaxed problem” method and various other techniques (Prieditis, 1993).
 ABSOLVER generated a new heuristic for the 8-puzzle that was better than any preexisting heuristic and found the first useful heuristic for the famous Rubik’s Cube puzzle.

 One problem with generating new heuristic functions is that one often fails to get a single “clearly best” heuristic.
 If a collection of admissible heuristics h1 . . . hm is available for a problem and none of them dominates any of the others, which should we choose?
 As it turns out, we need not make a choice.
 We can have the best of all worlds, by defining